 - Select the Start button once your PC has booted into Safe mode.
 If you are going to try and update the drivers, you should boot into Safe mode with Networking.
 Type Device Manager, and select it from the list of results.

-- Select Search automatically for updated driver software and follow the instructions on screen in order to install it.
+- Select Search automatically for updated driver software and follow the instructions on the screen to install it.

 - Restart your computer into normal mode and check to see if the problem is solved.
 If you have uninstalled the driver, Windows should search for it and install it as it boots.

 Here are some of the available solutions for certain games where the error appears to be quite common.
-Even though thes methods are quite specific and are related to these games, other games’ settings can be accessed in a similar manner.
+Even though these methods are quite specific and are related to these games, other games’ settings can be accessed similarly.
+There is a feature you can use on some game launchers such as Steam and Origin that feature lets you apply some launch parameters to your game, you can take advantage of those launch options and start your game with custom resolutions.
+Follow these steps to apply the resolution parameters to your game:-

 Before proceeding with this solution, it’s recommended that you close all of your running programs and it’s advisable to create a backup of your registry just in case something goes terribly wrong while you edit it.
 Backup your registry by following the instructions in our article.